bevyengine/bevy-website/content/learn/book/rendering/standard-material.md

 While this process worked fine for smaller scenes, as larger movies and games got created, assets became harder to reuse.
 A coin that looked the correct shade of yellow, with a certain shininess in one scene, might look completely wrong when reused in another scene under different lighting conditions.

 With PBR, to answer "what color should this object be?", you instead reference values from a database of real-world measurements like [Physically Based](https://physicallybased.info).
 Assets are more scene-independent, and behave consistently in a variety of different lighting conditions.
+Even if you're making a stylized game, PBR is still important.

 ## Theory